yingshaoxo/auto_everything/auto_everything/yingshaoxo_network/README.md

 > For example, in IP network, device_ID is equal to IP address.
 Data is a list of byte, called bytes.
 A byte is a int number between 0 and 255.
 A byte can also be eight 0 and 1.
 For example, 00000001.

 > Why they do not use 0 to 99 to represent a byte?
 It could also work as a list of int in C programming language.
-0 to 99 can represent alphabet_plus_punctuation language very well.
+0 to 99 can represent alphabet_plus_number_plus_punctuation language very well.

 ## Let's define a simple network